mediquo/mediquo-web-sdk/README.md

 ## Overview

-The MediQuo Web SDK provides a seamless way to integrate our features into your app through a WebView.
-This SDK supports [list the supported platforms or technologies, e.g., React, Angular, vanilla JavaScript].
+Our Widget provides a seamless way to integrate our features into your app, allowing to embed the chat and video call functionalities in a simple and straightforward way.
+The SDK is available for Flutter applications and can be used in native applications as well by embedding a WebView.

-## Setting up

-We currently provide an SDK for Flutter based applications.
-In case of native applications, you can get it working by using the WebView API supported on your platform.
-To get started, follow the instructions accordingly.

-## Flutter applications
+## Flutter apps

+We provide a flutter SDK that you can use to integrate the MediQuo widget into your app so you don't have to worry about the WebView implementation.
+Follow the instructions below to set it up.

 1. Install the package: